splunk/observability-workshop/docs/apm/online-boutique.md

 * Deploy the Online Boutique application into Kubernetes (K3s)
 * Verify the application is running
 * Generate some artificial traffic using Locust
-* See APM traces, spans and metrics in the UI
+* See APM metrics in the UI

 ---

-## 1. Deploy the Online Boutique application into K3s
+## 1. Deploy the Online Boutique

 To deploy the Online Boutique application into K3s apply the deployment: